GURU GRANTH SAHIB

 WHAT IS THE GURU GRANTH SAHIB

 Sri Guru Granth Sahib Ji is the central and eternal scripture of Sikhism.
-Originally compiled by Guru Arjan Dev Ji (the fifth Guru) in 1604 and named the Adi Granth, it was later expanded by Guru Gobind Singh Ji (the tenth Guru) to include his father’s hymns.
-Before his passing in 1708, Guru Gobind Singh Ji declared it the Eleventh and Eternal Guru of the Sikhs — a living Guru that would guide the Sikh community for all time.
-The holy scripture has 1,430 pages of text in poetic form.
-It is filled with devotion, meditation, and the grace of the Guru and God.
-It includes hymns of more than 20 Hindu and Muslim saints of India.
-Uniquely in world religion, it is the only holy book written by the founders of its own religion — the Bible was not written by Christ, nor the Quran by the Prophet Mohammed, but the Guru Granth Sahib was written by the Sikh Gurus themselves from Guru Nanak to Guru Gobind Singh.
+Guru Arjan Dev Ji — the fifth Guru — compiled it in 1604 under the name Adi Granth.
+Guru Gobind Singh Ji — the tenth Guru — later expanded it to include his father’s hymns.
+Before his passing in 1708, Guru Gobind Singh Ji declared it the Eleventh and Eternal Guru of the Sikhs — a living Guru who would guide the Sikh community for all time.

 📖 KEY FACT: The name Granth consists of two words: Gur and Ant — meaning ‘Eternal Guru’.
 Guru Gobind Singh Ji affirmed: ‘In the future, whoever wishes to seek enlightenment, guidance and solace, let him read the holy Granth.
 This is your Guru forever and ever till eternity.’